CommutativeGrid/commutazzio/README.md

    pip install --user .
    ```

-## How to Use
+## Quick Start

+Several examples are provided in the `examples/` directory to help you get started with `commutazzio` for its different functionalities.

 ### Indecomposable Decomposition

 This section is currently under development and will be updated shortly.
+(`examples/indecomposable_decomposition_CL(4).ipynb`)

 ### Connected Persistence Diagrams

-For a practical demonstration of Connected Persistence Diagrams, please refer to the Jupyter notebook located at `examples/cPDs.ipynb`.
+For a practical demonstration of Connected Persistence Diagrams, please refer to the Jupyter notebook located at `examples/connected_persistence_diagrams.ipynb`.
 This notebook is designed to guide you through the process of plotting Connected Persistence Diagrams, as illustrated in Figure 14 of our research paper.

 ### Use Precomputed Intervals for Faster Computations